noemivannucchi/radioactive_decay/README.md

 ### results.txt
 This text file contains the results of the 'odeint' function and it is loaded in the 'plot' file to plot the solutions
 ### plot
-It plots the solution of the differential equation.
+It loads the results of the ODE from the file 'results.txt' and it plots the solution of the differential equation.
 In this case, it plots the number of radioacive decaying nuclei N remaining after a time t vs time t (in s).
 You can also set x and y labels and put the grid.